fulcrologic/fulcro/README.md

-# Datomic Support
+# Untangled Server

-This is a library of Datomic support functions, including the following:
+This is a library that adds server-side support for Untangled.
+See the TodoMVC application or the Untangled Tutorial for details.

-- Support for additional schema validations (opt-in)
-- Utility functions for querying schema
--

 ## License